 These are all relatively complex coverages with very specific requirements.
 You will likely want to get a quote through the Amazon Accelerator to make sure you have coverage that Amazon will find acceptable.
 Then you can see if you can beat the price by getting a quote direct from a provider that meets their stringent requirements.

-It makes sense to get quotes from the Amazon Insurance Accelerator.
-You may also want to request comparable quotes from the insurers served up by Amazon or the three we outlined earlier in the article.
+It also makes sense to get quotes from the Amazon Insurance Accelerator and compare with quotes you receive from the top brokers outlined above.
 Be careful that you request coverage that meets Amazon’s strict requirements or you could be kicked off the platform you depend on for the success of your business.